-Cloud services are already used by individual administrative units to generate and offer their public services (e.g. swisstopo's map services).
-The use of cloud services meets a growing need on the part of the departments and the Federal Chancellery, as revealed in a survey conducted in autumn 2019 by the Federal IT Steering Unit (FITSU).
+Public cloud services are already used by individual administrative units to generate and offer their public services efficiently (e.g. swisstopo's map services).
+The use of public cloud services meets a growing need on the part of the departments and the Federal Chancellery, as revealed in a survey conducted in autumn 2019 by the Federal IT Steering Unit (FITSU).
 Moreover, an increasing number of IT services are now offered exclusively as cloud services (e.g. Microsoft 365, SAP HR).

-Clouds are thus an important component when setting up the platforms and infrastructures for the digital transformation of the Federal Administration.
-In addition to clouds, these infrastructures still continue to provide infrastructure services from the Federal Administration's own computer centres.
+Public clouds are thus an important component when setting up the platforms and infrastructures for the digital transformation of the Federal Administration.

 Federal Administration's cloud strategy